u-blox/c209-aoa-tag/README.md

 `nrfutil` executable for flashing with OpenCPU DFU Bootloader can be downloaded from here: https://github.com/NordicSemiconductor/pc-nrfutil/releases

-# Communication with AT commands
+# Communication using AT commands
 In `src/at_host` there is a __very__ basic AT command handler.
 # Over UART
 When the application boots it will accept AT commands over the UART for 10s before it shuts off the UART in order to save power.
-If a successful AT command was sent within 10s the application will keep UART enabled until it's reset.
+If a successful AT command was sent within 10 seconds the application will keep UART enabled until it's reset.
-## Over NUS
+## Over BLE (Nordic UART Service)
-If Kconfig `CONFIG_SEND_SENSOR_DATA_IN_PER_ADV_DATA` is enabled (default yes) then the application will accept AT commands over the Nordic UART Service.
+If Kconfig `CONFIG_ALLOW_REMOTE_AT_OVER_NUS` is enabled (default yes) then the application will accept AT commands over the Nordic UART Service.
 Each write will be parsed as an AT command so no need for line termination characters etc.

 # Using the Sensors on the C209
 The C209 application board comes with some sensors.
 Study `src/sensors.c` for example how to get data from the sensors.
+If `CONFIG_SEND_SENSOR_DATA_IN_PER_ADV_DATA` is enabled (default y) then sensor data from the BME280 will be sent in the periodic advertising data.

 # Code formatting and style
 Code formatting and style follows [ubxlib](https://github.com/u-blox/ubxlib/blob/master/astyle.cfg).